-Basing my practice upon deconstructing this romanticized notion of the Brahmaputra, I reflect my ideas against the views and belief of the communities that thrive on its banks.
+I base this work on deconstructing this romanticized notion of the Brahmaputra, by reflecting it against the views and belief of the communities that thrive on its banks.

-What happens when the unstoppable force of nature clashes against the immovable determination of the human?
+What happens when a force of nature clashes against the determination of human?

-The toxic yet thriving relationship between the river and the people manifests itself as the endless loop, the serpent eating its own tail.
-The unlikely paradox serves itself as an ongoing discourse in my practice, as I try to look beyond common understandings and perceptions about the riverbank communities.
+The toxic yet thriving relationship between the river and the river-bank communities manifests itself as the endless loop, the serpent eating its own tail.